JSchpp12/Compute-Volumetrics/README.md

 git clone --recurse-submodules https://github.com/JSchpp12/Compute-Volumetrics.git
 ```

 2. OpenVDB must be built.
 This project is included as a submodule.
 However, it itself has depdencies that must be provided.
-This is the recommended outline of how to setup this library with vcpkg on windows is outlined below:
+The recommended outline of how to setup this library with vcpkg on windows is outlined below:
     1. Install [vcpkg](https://vcpkg.io/en/) if needed
     2. Install the dependencies for openVDB